t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 5. Click "Reset Secret", copy the new secret, and add it to your `.env` as `DISCORD_CLIENT_SECRET`.
 6. Click "Add Redirect" and type in `http://localhost:3000/api/auth/callback/discord`.
    - For production deployment, follow the previous steps to create another Discord Application, but this time replace `http://localhost:3000` with the URL that you are deploying to.
 7. Save Changes.
+8. Set the NEXTAUTH_SECRET as some random string too.
 You should now be able to log in.

 ## Next Steps